 - The four categories connected to Medicare payments – Quality, Clinical Practice Improvement Activities, Advancing Care Information, and Resource use

-The AUGS Urogynecology Quality Registry, AQUIRE, is a national Urogynecology-focused qualified clinical data registry designed to measure and report healthcare quality and patient outcomes.
-The AQUIRE Registry has been developed by urogynecologists for urogynecologists.
+The AUGS Urogynecology Quality Registry, ACQUIRE, is a national Urogynecology-focused qualified clinical data registry designed to measure and report healthcare quality and patient outcomes.
+The ACQUIRE Registry has been developed by urogynecologists for urogynecologists.
 Through the aggregation and organization of clinical, and patient-reported outcomes, the Registry will provide participants with benchmarking tools to monitor your outcomes compared to your peers and identify areas for continued improvement.
 The CMS Qualified Data Registry option allows for, pass-through, to submit quality measures to CMS as part of the CMS PQRS program, but is still active for 2017 QPP reporting.

 Resources from the AUGS Quality Committee

 Toolkit: Everything You Wanted to Know about Quality Reporting and Were Afraid to Ask